kianryan/kianryan.github.io/_posts/2012-09-04-a-quick-introduction-to-screen.md

   * Keeping a long-running IRC session.
   * Pair programming on Vim or Emacs over geographically distinct locations using SSH.

-For reference &#8211; GNU documentation is [available here](http://www.gnu.org/software/screen/manual/screen.html), and the [Default Key Bindings](http://www.gnu.org/software/screen/manual/screen.html#Default-Key-Bindings) are available here.
+For reference – GNU documentation is [available here](http://www.gnu.org/software/screen/manual/screen.html), and the [Default Key Bindings](http://www.gnu.org/software/screen/manual/screen.html#Default-Key-Bindings) are available here.

 ## Install Screen

 OS X comes pre-packaged with a version of screen, any sensible version of a Unix based operating system will too.
-If you&#8217;re on Ubuntu, and screen appears to not be installed (this surprised me):
+If you’re on Ubuntu, and screen appears to not be installed (this surprised me):

 <pre class="brush: plain; title: ; notranslate" title="">sudo apt-get install screen
 </pre>